-Batesian mimics are palatable and harmless species which resemble aversive or defended prey, many of which advertise their unprofitability to predators with aposematic warning signals (Bates, 1862; Ruxton et al., 2004).
+Batesian mimics are palatable and harmless species that resemble aversive or defended prey, many of which advertise their unprofitability to predators with aposematic warning signals (Bates 1862; Ruxton et al. 2004).
 They gain protection from attack by fooling predators into misidentifying them as unprofitable or dangerous.
-While for over a century Batesian mimicry has been considered a classic example of adaptive evolution, it has long been recognised that many supposed mimics only approximately resemble their putative models (Gilbert, 2005; Sherratt, 2002).
-This poses the question: if natural selection by predators favours the ever closer resemblance of a mimic to its model, why are so many mimics clearly "imperfect" (Edmunds, 2000)?
-There are several possible answers to this question (reviewed in Gilbert, 2005), with recent evidence suggesting that selection for perfect mimicry may be relaxed in palatable but relatively unprofitable prey (Penney et al., 2012), and that mimetic accuracy may be traded-off against thermoregulatory costs (Taylor et al., In Review).
-However, there is no consensus about the most important factors influencing the precision with which mimics resemble their models (Gilbert, 2005).
-A widely recognised problem with studies of mimicry is that, whilst many mimics appear imperfect to human or other vertebrate eyes, the predators that are actually responsible for selection of mimetic phenotypes may include taxa (e.g. insects and spiders) with very different sensory and cognitive abilities (Stevens, 2007).
-Thus, it is entirely possible that real-world predators perceive apparently imperfect mimics as being indistinguishable from aversive or defended prey (Cuthill and Bennett, 1993).
-As yet, however, there is very little empirical evidence for differences in perception of prey signals among predators, especially in natural situations, and invertebrate predators in particular have been neglected in the literature on mimicry (but see Kauppinen and Mappes, 2003; Rashed et al., 2005).
+While for over a century Batesian mimicry has been considered a classic example of adaptive evolution, it has long been recognized that many supposed mimics only approximately resemble their putative models (Sherratt 2002; Gilbert 2005).
+This poses the question: if natural selection by predators favors the ever closer resemblance of a mimic to its model, why are so many mimics clearly "imperfect" (Edmunds 2000)?
+There are several possible answers to this question (reviewed in Gilbert 2005), with recent evidence suggesting that selection for perfect mimicry may be relaxed in palatable but relatively unprofitable prey (Penney et al. 2012), and that mimetic accuracy may be traded-off against thermoregulatory costs (Taylor et al., in review).
+However, there is no consensus about the most important factors influencing the precision with which mimics resemble their models (Gilbert 2005).

+although many mimics appear imperfect to human or other vertebrate eyes, the predators that are actually responsible for selection of mimetic phenotypes may include taxa (e.g., insects and spiders) with very different sensory and cognitive abilities (Stevens 2007).
+Thus, it is entirely possible that real-world predators perceive apparently imperfect mimics as being indistinguishable from aversive or defended prey (Cuthill and Bennett 1993).
+As yet, however, there is very little empirical evidence for differences in perception of prey signals among predators, especially in natural situations, and invertebrate predators in particular have been neglected in the literature on mimicry (but see Kauppinen and Mappes 2003; Rashed et al. 2005).
 This gap in our knowledge, combined with the fact that we know almost nothing about the relative importance of different current and historical causes of selection on warning and mimetic patterns in natural populations of invertebrates, seriously limits our ability to test hypotheses about the evolution of aposematism and mimicry.